 Autoimmune diseases have been found to affect women at a higher rate than men.
-These types of diseases involve the immune system attacking itself, as well as attacking the healthy tissue.
+These types of diseases involving the immune system attacking itself, as well as attacking the healthy tissue.
 For example, 9 out of 10 people affected by lupus are women.
 There have been many studies trying to conclude why this is the case.
 There isn’t a proven cause yet, although the focus has been on oestrogen.

 Thyroid problems are ten times more likely to affect women than men.
 An underactive or overactive thyroid can cause a range of problems, as the thyroid regulates your temperature, heartbeat and metabolism.
 Causes are thought to be stress, pregnancy and autoimmune issues.

 Heart disease is one of the most common causes of death in men.
-There are a myriad of reasons why men tend to suffer from more cardiovascular diseases than women.
-High cholesterol can cause heart problems and because women possess high levels of oestrogen, especially in premenopausal women, they have more lipoproteins to protect them from heart issues.
+There is a myriad of reasons why men tend to suffer from more cardiovascular diseases than women.
+High cholesterol can cause heart problems and because women possess high levels of oestrogen, especially premenopausal women, they have more lipoproteins to protect them from heart issues.
 The gendered division of labour means there are still barriers to women in the workplace, and men hold a disproportionate level of high positions in organisations, which can lead to stress and consequently heart complications.

 Specific types of cancer such as colon cancer and pancreatic cancer are more likely to affect men.
 This is thought to be because of certain lifestyle choices.
-The smoking of tobacco, higher alcohol consumption and obesity are thought to contribute towards this.
+The smoking of tobacco, higher alcohol consumption and obesity are thought to contribute to this.